NorthernMagic/Ptera-Web-Guides/Maintenance Guides/Windows Maintenance Guide.md

 Mods recieve updates every so often too.
 Ferium can download these mods in a jiffy.
 You can also update them manually too.

 #### Updating Mods With Ferium
+3a) We need to sync your Ferium profile with the newest Minecraft version first.
+Open a terminal.
+We are using 1.19.4 as an example, as its set to release sometime in the near future.

+3b) In the terminal type or copy in `ferium profile configure --game-version 1.19.4`.

-3a) Open a terminal and type or copy and paste in `ferium upgrade`.
+3c) Open a terminal and type or copy in `ferium upgrade`.
 Then press enter.
-Ferium will then update your mods instantly.
+Ferium will then update your mods instantly for 1.19.4.

-3b) Close the terminal.
+3d) Close the terminal.
 You can hit X or type in `exit` and press enter.

 #### Updating Mods Manually